ABRG-Models/morphologica/README.md

 ## Quick Start

 This quick start shows dependency installation for Linux, because on this platform, it's a single call to apt (or your favourite package manager).
 If you're using a Mac, see [README.build.mac](https://github.com/ABRG-Models/morphologica/tree/main/README.build.mac.md) for help getting dependencies in place.
 It's [README.build.windows](https://github.com/ABRG-Models/morphologica/tree/main/README.build.windows.md) for Windows users.
-For notes on compiler versions, see [README.build.compiler](https://github.com/ABRG-Models/morphologica/tree/main/README.build.compiler.md)
+For notes on supported compilers, see [README.build.compiler](https://github.com/ABRG-Models/morphologica/tree/main/README.build.compiler.md)

 ```bash
 # Install dependencies for building graph1.cpp and (almost) all the other examples (assuming Debian-like OS)